 The military regulation haircut is smarter and longer than you'd normally associate with a lot of military haircuts, and that is why it's normally worn by higher ranking officials.

 The haircut is essentially a side parting with a fade on the back and sides, normally worn in the military down to a skin fade and low reg (low fade) or high reg (high fade).

 You could also wear the military regulation haircut with a hard part (when the parting line is razored in).
 This will make the hair easier to style in the morning, but be wary as this will require more regular maintenance than if the hair was left to naturally part.

-To style the military regulation haircut use a medium to high shine pomade to give you the more slicked look.
+To style the military regulation haircut use a medium to high shine pomade, like the Regal Gentleman Vintage Pomade (coming soon), to give you the more slicked look.

 Military Undercut Haircut

 The undercut rose in popularity again between 2014 to 2016 with the Peaky Blinders and Brad Pitt in Fury, all military gents, wearing a variation on the undercut.
 However, since then the undercut has begun to fade out, with it's association to the alt-right movement playing a huge part in its decline.

 But it's now back again, worn a lot softer and less harsh than it's Military brother.
 We've seen it in Deadpool 2 with Josh Brolin wearing a more natural and soft version as Cable.